guswhitten/EmbeddedSystems/README.md

 # EmbeddedSystems

-This repository is dedicated to code files written and employed for Embedded Systems.
+This repository is dedicated to code files written and used in Embedded Systems.

 The integer at the start of the name of each file indicates the lab # that file belongs to.